cert-manager/community/GOVERNANCE.md

 ### Becoming a Maintainer

-Anyone can become a cert-manager maintainer.
-Maintainers should be proficient in Go; have expertise in at least one of the domains (Kubernetes, PKI, ACME); have the time and ability to meet the maintainer expectations above; and demonstrate the ability to work with the existing maintainers and project processes.
+Any existing Approver can become a cert-manager maintainer.
+Maintainers should be proficient in Go; have expertise in at least one of the domains (Kubernetes, PKI, ACME); have the time and ability to meet the maintainer expectations above;
+and demonstrate the ability to work with the existing maintainers and project processes.

 To become a maintainer, start by expressing interest to existing maintainers.
 Existing maintainers will then ask you to demonstrate the qualifications above